African chaffinch

-The African chaffinch (Fringilla spodiogenys), is a species of passerine bird in the genus Fringilla.
-This species can be found in southwestern Morocco through Tunisia and into western Libya in the Atlas Mountains and along the Mediterranean Coast, and also has an isolated population in northeastern Libya near the coast.
-It was formerly considered a subspecies of the Eurasian chaffinch (Fringilla coelebs).
+The African chaffinch (Fringilla spodiogenys) is a species of passerine bird in the genus Fringilla.
+The African chaffinch is found from southern Morocco to northwestern Libya, and in Italy on the islands of Lampedusa and Pantelleria, off the Tunisian coast in the Strait of Sicily region; there is also an isolated population in northeastern Libya.
+It was formerly considered as two African subspecies of the Common chaffinch (Fringilla coelebs).
 Its habitat includes deciduous forests and lowlands, and during the nonbreeding season extends its habitat to open areas including weedy fields and olive groves.

-The diet of the African chaffinch is similar to the Eurasian chaffinch, mostly eating small invertebrates and their larvae, as well as flowers, seeds, and buds.
+The diet of the African chaffinch is similar to the Eurasian chaffinch, mostly eating small invertebrates and their larvae, as well as many flowers, seeds, and buds.

 Taxonomy

 This species was first described by Napoleon Bonaparte's nephew, Charles Lucien Jules Laurent Bonaparte, who was an ornithologist.
 It was first classified as a species in its own right, but was soon reclassified as a subspecies of Eurasian chaffinch (Fringilla coelebs); work done between 1979 and 2021 found additional differences between the two, including genetics and vocal behaviour, that lead to the African chaffinch being restored to species status.